Skip to main content

 The endocrine system is characterized by redundancy and complex feedback loops.
 A minor inefficiency in one part of the signal transduction pathway can often be compensated for by other mechanisms, particularly the powerful feedback from somatostatin, the body’s natural growth hormone inhibitor.

 This is why transcriptomic analysis has proven so much more predictive.
-A signature is an integrated output of the entire system.
+A gene expression signature is an integrated output of the entire system.
 It reflects not just the static genetic code but also the epigenetic modifications, the influence of other hormones (like cortisol and insulin), and the presence of inflammatory cytokines, all of which converge to determine the final state of the somatotroph.

 For instance, chronic inflammation can increase levels of cytokines like IL-6 and TNF-alpha, which are known to suppress GH secretion.
 A genetic predisposition towards a higher inflammatory response could therefore indirectly blunt the effect of peptide therapy, a factor that would be invisible to a simple GHRH-R gene test but readily apparent in a transcriptomic profile.